tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 - My instructions are messy.
 I can ask for one thing, but ask for something completely different right after.
 Claude Code needs to be able to track all my instructions and address them all.
 - My instructions need to be interpreted.
 The words from me need to be corroborated with the context found in the code.
 - The description of the environment is incomplete.
 The model may not be served all the information.
 It is up to the agent to discover, and also decide to spend tokens in discovering.
 - The reward needs to be inferred.
-When the sessions ends, it might be that the task is complete.
+When the session ends, it might be that the task is complete.
 It might be that I have given up and copied the entire conversation to Codex.

 Sandbox benchmarks like SWE-bench are different from real world coding scenarios